notlibrary/obsidian-adamantine-pick/README.md

 To pick up adamantine diagram notes use separate "Adamantine Pick" command <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>F5</kbd>
-If it has internet it will try to fetch(request) JSON `adamantine-diagram-notes.json` with entire notes collection from github plugin release page then check it decode and generate notes in your `VaultFolder/adamantine`
+If it has internet it will try to fetch(request) JSON `adamantine-diagram-notes.json` with entire notes collection from GitHub plugin release page then check it decode and generate notes in your `VaultFolder/adamantine`

 Or you can pick up it manually by copying `src/*.md` files from this plugin repo to your `VaultFolder/adamantine` or downloading `adamantine-diagram-notes.zip` from latest [release page](https://github.com/notlibrary/obsidian-adamantine-pick/releases)